The Love Story behind Heavenly Manna

 A native of Pittsburgh, Mel was an outstanding athlete in several sports.
 He passed up 60 football scholarship offers and signed a pro baseball contract with the Pirates.
 His career was cut short by a massive rotator cuff injury.
 Mel was crippled for almost 5 years.
 This is his testimony of how prayer became his power for physical, emotional and spiritual recovery.

-Producer: Mingjie Zhai; Interviewer: Wade Chao; Videographer: Ian Corvin and Wade Chao; Editor: Hsiao Wen Chu and Mingjie Zhai
+Producers: Mingjie Zhai and Wade Chao; Interviewer: Wade Chao and Mingjie Zhai; Videographer: Ian Corvin and Wade Chao; Editor: Hsiao Wen Chu and Mingjie Zhai